The Grand Design (book): Synopsis

 The book examines the history of scientific knowledge about the universe.
 It starts with the Ionian Greeks, who claimed that nature works by laws, and not by the will of the gods.
 It later presents the work of Nicolaus Copernicus, who advocated the concept that the Earth is not located in the center of the universe.

-It has tried to explain the topics in an easier manner.
-Many examples related from daily life, mythology and history have been taken to explain, such as- Viking Mythology about Skoll and Hati, movie "The Matrix", Ptolemaic universe.
+The book attempts to explain topics in a easier-to-understand way.
+Many examples related from daily life, mythology and history have been taken to explain, such as- Viking Mythology about Skoll and Hati, movie The Matrix, Ptolemaic universe.

 The authors then describe the theory of quantum mechanics using, as an example, the probable movement of an electron around a room.
 The presentation has been described as easy to understand by some reviewers, but also as sometimes "impenetrable," by others.

 The central claim of the book is that the theory of quantum mechanics and the theory of relativity together help us understand how universes could have formed out of nothing.